+of

+has

+er.

+and

+month

+newspa-

+Charles the Pig

+By Ralphine Major

+"Not what we give, but James Russell Lowell.

+Holidays are better with a Dog-woof! woof! woof!
+Merry Christmas!

+Winter of 2017/2018 Cold and snowy?
+Warm and rainy?

 By Ron McKinney Weather Studies Enthusiast Winter is slipping in on us just like the gentle breezes are moving leaves across the ground.
 Cold weather is arriving, but does that mean a long, cold winter?
 Before modern technology, our ancestors depended on Mother Nature to obtain their weather predictions.
 They used signs in the sky as well as on the ground.
 Here is a brief list of signs they used to predict snow and cold.

-When spiders form their webs in shrubs and bushes near the ground, winter will When corn shucks are a great deal thicker than usual, winter will be cold.
+When spiders form their webs in shrubs and bushes near the ground, winter will be cold.
+When corn shucks are a great deal thicker than usual, winter will be cold.

 If the ground hog sees his shadow on Ground Hog's Day, there will be six more weeks of cold weather.
 The current Ground Hog's Day is February 2nd.
 Ground Hog's Day was February 14th in the past.
-Your guess is as good as mine about which The number of fogs in August indicates the number of snows the winter will have.
-If wooly worms are a solid color, there will be cold throughout winter.
-If they have spots on their back, that indicates periods of warmth during the winter.
-When you hear katydids, it is normally six to nine weeks until the first frost Expect a cold winter if raccoons, squirrels, bears, and other haired wild animals have very thick fur.
-Frosts arrive when cockleburs If young deer lose their spots by mid-July, fall will arrive early.
+Your guess is as good as mine about which date to use.
+The number of fogs in August indicates the number of snows the winter will have. have very thick fur.
+Frosts arrive when cockleburs ripen.

+If young deer lose their spots by mid-July, fall will arrive early.
 Thunder in February means frost on the same day in May.

 When spring flowers bloom in the fall, expect severe weather in the winter.
 If a heavy frost occurs when If a fire crackles and pops, snow is indicated.
 If there is a dark, cloudy sky, severe storms and freezing weather are imminent.
 If smoke from a fire rises fast and in curls, snow is indicated.

 If snowflakes get large during a snow, the snow will end soon.

-If snowflakes are small, expect The number of cold, freezing days in the winter ahead can be determined by counting the number of days that are sunny between July 1st and September 1st.
+If snowflakes are small, expect a big snow.

+The number of cold, freezing days in the winter ahead can be determined by counting the number of days that are sunny between July 1st and September 1st.
 The indication of how many deep snows for the winter can be determined by counting the number of days the first snow remains on the ground.
 How will you make your winter predictions?
 Will you use Mother Nature's signs or will you listen to the weather on news stations?
 How about a mixture of both?
-FAMOUS ■NITED\\\ ROCERY MARITY I GERTENM \\\ OUTLET SANDWIGHES HOTICOCOA 30Z SOUTH KNOXVILLE 4225 Chapman Hwy Prices Effective Wednesday, December 6th thru Sunday, December 10, 2017 100% SATISFACTION GUARANTEED!
-HOLIDAY GIFT Come in for our wide selection of Fruit Baskets, Food Boxes or Gift Cards.